GDSL-UL/Teaching_Links/README.md

 With the spread of COVID-19 and the ongoing international response efforts, it is looking like a lot of the academic community will be delivering teaching remotely and online.
 This might be a problem for some.
 As such, we have decided to create a living document containing useful teaching resources.
 Some of these are from the lab, and others are from people who we have reached out to while compiling this.

-We do not claim that any of the resources are fully fledged online courses, or that these are a comprehensive list of what is out there but but we think these migth be helpful to the community to list and share.
+We do not claim that any of the resources are fully fledged on-line courses, or that these are a comprehensive list of what is out there but but we think these might be helpful to the community to list and share.

 If you have anything that you think is useful then send us a tweet @geodatascience